hashicorp/vagrant/docs/getting-started/windows.md

 ### Putty

-Since SSH is not easy to use/install on the command line under Windows we have included a [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) formatted private key generated from the keypair included with the Vagrant gem.
-This allows quick and easy SSH access to all Base Boxes that leverage those keys.
+Since SSH is not easy to use/install on the command line under Windows we have included a [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) formatted private key generated from the key pair included with the Vagrant gem.
+This allows quick and easy SSH access to all Base Boxes that leverage that key pair.

 To configure Putty we need 3 things: a user to log on with, the port that Vagrant forwarded for ssh, and the location of the ppk file.
 By default the first two will be `vagrant` and 2222, but there are many reasons those may be different, especially the port (other vm's services etc).
-If you've come here after following the quick start you'll have seen the following:
+At this point if you issue `vagrant ssh` from the directory where you created your initial vm you should see something like the following:

 ![No Vagrant SSH On Windows](/images/windows/port_and_ppk_path.jpg)

 It's important to take note of both the port and the .ppk file location.
-If you've used the Ruby 1.8.6 installer, the above path will be the same for you.
+If you've used the Ruby 1.8.6 installer, the above path will be the same for you taking into account the version of the Vagrant gem you have installed.
 Moving on, once you've got Putty installed, opening putty.exe will present you with the connection configuration window.
 First enter the SSH information and a name for the connection, then open the SSH configuration sub-tree.

 ![Vagrant SSH Info Putty](/images/windows/putty_first_screen.jpg)